 Finally Home expects to have a waiting list of families that are interested in the program before they even open their doors.

 This customer analysis is based on the assumption that these particular demographic groups are already active users of other social service programs, so referrals will be natural and easy for Finally Home.

 This information is based on the assumption that these particular demographic groups are already active users of other social service programs, so referrals will be natural and easy for Finally Home.

 There is a growing demand for low-income single-parent housing nationwide, yet there is no one organization currently providing these services on a national level like Finally Home.

-Thus, Finally Home has a competitive advantage and market niche here because it will be the only organization of its kind in the country.
+Thus, Finally Home has a competitive advantage and market niche here because it will be the only nonprofit organization of its kind in the country.

 Finally Home’s marketing strategies will focus on attracting potential customers through national networks of other social service providers.
 They will advertise to their referral sources using materials developed by the organization.
 Finally Home will also advertise its services online, targeting low-income families using Google AdWords.